 16. Prosecute or assist in the prosecution of actions to remove public officers from office as provided in section 66.11.

-17. Institute legal proceedings against persons who violate laws administered by the division of labor services of the department of workforce development as provided in section 91.11.
+17. Institute legal proceedings against persons who violate laws administered by the division of labor services of the department of employment services as provided in section 91.11.

 18. Investigate complaints and prosecute violations of child labor laws as provided in section 92.22.

 19. Prosecute violations of employment security laws and rules as provided in section 96.17, subsection 2.

 20. Assist, at the request of the director of revenue and finance, in the enforcement of cigar and tobacco tax laws as provided in sections 453A.32 and 453A.49.

 21. Prosecute nuisances as provided in section 99.24.